-\begin{corollary} Consider {probabilistic} rounding model, where the rounding errors due to each elementary arithmetic operation are random variables possibly depending on each other, but are independently centered.
-Furthermore assume that the errors are bounded so that, it holds If $\bTheta$ is a $(\varepsilon/4,l^{-1}\binom{n}{d}^{-1}\delta, d)$ oblivious $\ell_2$-subspace embedding, with $d = 4.2 c^{-1} \log (4/\delta)$, where $c \leq 1$ is some universal constant, then
+\begin{corollary} {Consider a matrix-matrix product $\bX = \bY \bZ$, with $\bY \in \mathbb{R}^{n\times m},~\bZ \in \mathbb{R}^{m \times l} $, computed under {probabilistic} rounding model, where the rounding errors due to elementary arithmetic operations are mean-independent random variables with zero mean.} Furthermore assume that the errors are bounded so that it holds,